1313e/Civ-V-AP-World/README.md

 - Install the ap world in the custom worlds folder
 - Take the Civ V mod and paste the mod folder into the Civ V mods folder in the Documents\My Games\Sid Meier's Civilization 5\MODS folder
 - Open the config file at Documents\My Games\Sid Meier's Civilization 5\config and enable the fire tuner
-    - The first option is the fire tuner and you just change the 0 to a 1 and save the file.
+    - The first option should be labeled "EnableTuner" change the 0 value to 1.
+Note: This will disable achievments.

 ## Configuring your YAML file